What is Yoga Nidra?

 When can I practice Yoga Nidra with HesterYoga?

-I will lead the practice regularly at the Monday 5.15pm class and also on workshops and retreats.
+I will lead the practice regularly at the Monday 5.15pm class (when running face to face) and also on workshops and retreats.

 I hope you find it a relaxing, interesting and helpful experience and please ask any questions that you may have.